numpy/numpy/doc/source/user/basics.strings.rst

    >>> np.array([b"hello", b"world"])
    array([b'hello', b'world'], dtype='|S5')

-Since this is a one-byte encoding, the byteorder is `'|'` (not applicable), and the data type detected is a maximum 5 character bytestring.
+Since this stores individual bytes, the byteorder is `'|'` (not applicable), and the data type detected is a maximum 5-byte bytestring.

 You can also use `numpy.void` to represent bytestrings: